tommaisey/loon/README.md

 You can then run tests on an individual file basis or all together, simply by running the files in the normal way. `loon` is smart, and if tests are run via `test.grouped()`, all the tests will be collected and then run as one collection.
-It's therefore a good idea to make sure each file begins with a suite directive, so you can see in the output which tests belong to which file.
+It's therefore a good idea to make sure each file begins with a suite directive, so that the output indicates which tests belong to which file.

 An example follows below.
 The commands it allows you to run look like this: